mridulgrc/chbase-java-sdk/README.txt

 Private Key:
     CHBase uses public/private key infrastructure to verify the application.
-It does not validate the public key certificate chain so there is no need to obtain keys from a trusted CA.  The healthvault java sdk uses the JSSE keystore to obtain the application's private key.
+It does not validate the public key certificate chain so there is no need to obtain keys from a trusted CA.  The CHBase java sdk uses the JSSE keystore to obtain the application's private key.
 The keystore file is loaded from the classpath and is shipped with the name "/keystore".
 The following entries in hv-application configure its use: